thatInfrastructureGuy/sqltocsvgzip/README.md

 A library designed to convert sql.Rows result from a query into a CSV.GZIP file and/or upload to AWS S3.

 ## Features
+* One liner:  `sql -> csv -> gzip -> S3` process
 * Multi-threaded Gzip compression
-* One liner:  `sql -> csv -> gzip -> S3` process
+* Multi-threaded S3 upload
-* Multipart S3 with retries for resiliency
+* Multipart S3 upload with retries for resiliency
-* No writable disk required when uploading to S3.
+* Uploading to S3 does not require local storage.
 * Consistent memory, cpu and network usage whether your database has 1 Million or 1 Trillion records.

 ### Defaults